CaffeinatedRat/WebSocketServices/README.md

 The following contains information about new features, bug fixes, and other version changes.

+#### 1.1.9

+* Fixed an issue with the hour being incorrectly calculated for the offlineplayers, who, and whitelist services.

 #### 1.1.8

 * Fixed an issue with plug-ins that had double quotes blowing up the json serialization.